Advanced Data Analysis with Xert

 - Is my fitness improving?

-- Why did I get dropped / fail to bridge?
+- Why did I get dropped or fail to bridge?

-- Why did my attack work / fail?
+- Why did my attack succeed or fail?

-- Why couldn’t I sustain the power I thought I could sustain?
+- Why couldn’t I sustain the power I thought I could?

-- Am I ready to go to the next level?
+- Am I ready to take my training to the next level?

 Analyzing the Overall Ride

-Maximal Effort Time (00:27) tells you how much time you spent at or near you maximum.
-The greater the amount of time, the more information Xert has to extract an accurate fitness signature.
-In Xert, this number also corresponds to the size of circle on your Progression Chart.
+Maximal Effort Time (e.g., 00:58) show how much time you spent at or near your maximum effort.
+The longer the max effort time, the more Xert has to work with to generate an accurate fitness signature.
+In Xert, this number also corresponds to the size of the Breakthrough circle on your Progression Chart.

-Focus (Puncheur = 4 Minute W/kg) and Focus Duration (03:48) on the activity indicate that this activity included many harder efforts such that, in total, the activity had put strain on your ability to hold ~4 Minute Power.
-Again, this metric is unique to Xert and tells you “What aspect of my fitness was most exercised during this activity?”.
+Focus (GC Specialist = 8 min W/kg) and Focus Duration (07:27) metrics tell you indicate that this activity included many harder efforts such that, in total, this activity trained your ability to hold your ~8 Minute Power.
+Again, this metric is unique to Xert and tells you “What aspect of my fitness was most exercised during this activity?”

 Specificity Rating was Mixed (if you mouse over it, it will show the actual percentage).
 The higher the Specificity Rating (Pure specificity), the greater the high-intensity strain was near your actual Focus power.
 A lower value (Polar specificity), means that little high-intensity strain was at the specific power level.
 Lower specificity ratings often correspond with lower overall intensity activities for this reason.
 Again, this metric is unique to Xert and tells you “How much did I exercise this aspect of my fitness?”
 This provides you another dimension to your activities and workouts unavailable elsewhere.